nickleekf/Getting-and-Cleaning-Data/README.md

 1. run_analysis.R
 2. README.md
 3. CodeBook.md
-4. 'UCI HAR Dataset' folder that stores the downloaded data sets and the tidy data set - "Tidy Data.txt".
+4. 'UCI HAR Dataset' - folder that stores the downloaded data sets
+5. Tidy Data. txt  - Results of run_analysis.R which is a tidy data set

 ### Quick Start Guide
-Step 1: Download the file (zip) from the link above in the Data Source section.
+Step 1: Download the file (zip) from the link under the Data Source section.
 Step 2: Unzip the file into a working directory of your choice.
 Ensure that the "UCI HAR Dataset" folder is in the same directory as the run_analysis.R script.
-Step 3: Open up R Studio
+Step 3: Open up R Studio.
 Step 4: Run the following commands:
-        a. setwd("<Your working directory>")
+        a. setwd("<Key in your working directory>")
-        b. source("run_analysis.R")  ## a "Tidy Data.txt" file will be produced Step 5: Run View("./UCI HAR Dataset/Tidy Data.txt")  ## A data set of a list of averages will be displayed
+        b. source("run_analysis.R")             ## a "Tidy Data.txt" file will be produced in "UCI HAR Dataset" folder
+        c. dtResults <- read.table("Tidy Data.txt")     ## to get data from text file into a data frame
+        d.
+View(dtResults)                              ## To view the results